 The insiders even have a name for this thing they fear most.
 They call them "runaway" grand juries.
 They are instances in which a Grand Jury elects to make full use of its powers and cease doing the limited job prosecutors and politicians would prefer to define for them.
 It is the analog of that other great bugaboo of our legal system, "jury nullification", where petite juries within the court system elect to nullify laws, or applications of them they find particularly odious, by refusing to convict people so accused, whether they believe the accused did the deed or not.
 However, that device is fairly tightly controlled and rarely used.

 Above all, many prosecutors find it very disadvantageous to let the public in on what goes on behind the veils of secrecy and legal theatrics they stage and now largely direct on their own initiative.

-To the rest of us, grand juries appear as some kind of "drop-box" where reports about somebody's bad behavior are deposited and, a few weeks or months later, a pronouncement ('true bill or 'no bill') will issue on whether some suspect is to be bound over for trial or set free.
+To the rest of us, grand juries appear as some kind of "drop-box" where reports about somebody's bad behavior are deposited and, a few weeks or months later, a pronouncement ('true bill or 'no bill') will issue on whether the accused is to be bound over for trial or set free.
 Some of us ("laypersons") are vaguely aware the matter has something to do with "due process" and the 5th Amendment to the Constitution.
 Beyond that, only mystery has presided over the chambers of our grand juries.

 Will The Real Grand Jury Please Rise